NikhilMukraj/spiking-neural-networks/README.md

   - [ ] Hopfield network
   - [ ] Simple recurrent memory
   - [ ] Liquid state machine
+    - Should have a cue and retrieval system (for now supervised, could look into unsupervised methods later)
+      - Present cue for duration, remove cue, see how long retrieval signal lasts
+        - Matching task, present cue, remove cue, present a new cue and determine whether the new cue is the same or different (DMS task)
+      - Could add noise over time similar to simple recurrent memory to modulate forgetting if signal stability stays constant
+      - **Measure signal stability after cue is removed (see guanfacine paper)**
+    - Could model cognition with something similar to a traveling salesman problem
   - [ ] Liquid state machine with astrocytes
+  - [ ] Neuro-astrocyte memory model
 - [ ] Simulation of psychiatric illness
 - [ ] Simulation of virtual medications
 - [ ] R-STDP based classifier